sonertari/SSLproxy/README.md

 ### Filtering rules

+SSLproxy supports one line and structured filtering rules.

 SSLproxy can divert, split, pass, block, or match connections based on filtering rules.
 Filtering rules can be defined globally or per-proxyspec.